 Along with her innate ability to capture wildlife imagery from behind a camera lens, Anne was also instrumental in turning her professional passion into a hobby by developing the Bonita Bay Resident Wildlife Sponsors (BBRWS) – a select group of residents who supported a larger collaborative effort involving Florida Gulf Coast University (FGCU) and the Bonita Bay Community Association (BBCA); a truly unique synergistic trifecta.

 Biannually, Anne would work with the BBRWS members to create a plan for an educational outreach program specifically involving the FGCU College of Education students.
-Along with their professor, Dr. Penny Finley (also a Bonita Bay resident) these future teachers would arrive at Bonita Bay for a presentation on a given topic (blue herons, butterflies, osprey, or eagles, for example).
-The students are given all the materials as presented to them to develop an age-appropriate lesson plan to be taught at a local elementary school – a first classroom experience for these soon-to-be teachers!
-Not only was this biannual event imperative to sharing local natural environments with education interns and students, but is compulsory for the BBCA to continue their prestigious and coveted 14-year certified Audubon International Cooperative Sanctuary status.
+Along with their professor, Dr. Penny Finley (also a Bonita Bay resident) these future teachers would arrive at Bonita Bay for a presentation on a given topic (blue herons, butterflies, osprey, or eagles, for example) and would be provided all the necessary materials to develop an age-appropriate lesson plan to be taught at a local elementary school – a first classroom experience for these future educators!
+Not only is this biannual event imperative to sharing local natural environments with education interns and students, but is compulsory for the BBCA to continue their prestigious and coveted 14-year certified Audubon International Cooperative Sanctuary status.

 Over the course of 8 semesters, over 500 FGCU pre-service teachers have been part of this program teaching 700 elementary students in kindergarten through grade five each semester.
 The partnership with Treeline Elementary has become a tradition involving classroom teachers who graduated from FGCU and learned about the birds of Bonita Bay when they were college students.

 –Professor Penny Finley, College of Education, Florida Gulf Coast University